DanielManogilLasheras/ANGULAR-Repository/README.md

 ## About directives:

-- Directives are a fundamental part of Angular, and they allow us to perform logic operations on the HTML syntax, there are two types of directives: attribute and structural directives
+- Directives are a fundamental part of Angular, and they allow us to perform logic operations on the HTML syntax, there are two types of directives: attribute and structural directives.
+- **[(ngModel)]** : Allows us to call a variable from the logic of our application, defined in our .ts file.
+- **\*ngFor** : It allow us to iterate an array to render it into the view, note that the elements will need to hold a data type that can be read.
+- **\*ngIf** : It will execute something depending on a logic condition.
+- **[ngSwitch]** : It allow us to execute code depending on the value of a variable, the cases are defined like this: **\*ngSwitchCase=** **\*ngSwitchDefault**.
+The value of the case is stored inside the component linked to that case.
+  **routerLink or [routerLink]="['/asignaturas', seleccion]**

 ### Passing values between components: